RotemZel/AGRICAF/README.md

 interpretable frameworks that combine econometric theory with machine learning for robust price prediction.

-I believe that good forecasts should come with good explanations — and both should be available to everyone.
+I believe that good forecasts should come with good explanations, and both should be available to everyone.

 📬 I welcome questions, collaborations, and feedback: rotem.zelingher@wu.ac.at